walshbr/data-for-the-rest-of-us/pages/week-12-collection.md

 ## Plan

 * Work time to plan for and then collect the data for your project using webscraper.io.
+* Check-in's with Brandon for each group.

 ## Homework

-* Send the dataset along to me by Friday at 9:00AM.
+* Send the raw dataset along to Brandon by Friday at 9:00AM.
+Describe any issues in 100-150 words.
+Include 25-50 words about each person's contribution.